wearemothership/dicom.ts/README.md

 		// or use the DICOM tag group, element id pairs console.log("PatientName:", image.getTagValue([0x0010, 0x0010]));

-		// create the renderer (keeping hold of an instance can
+		// create the renderer (keeping hold of an instance for the canvas can
-		// improve 2nd image decode performance)
-		const renderer = new dicomjs.Renderer(canvas);
+		// improve 2nd image decode performance hugely - see examples) const renderer = new dicomjs.Renderer(canvas);

 		// decode, and display frame 0 on the canvas